juancarlospaco/nim-telegram-bot/README.md

 including the SHA1 CheckSums on the chat (it compiles, does not run), theres limits on total file size and total line count, it can be disabled and configured from the `config.ini`.

-No extra security features are in place for this feature, disable if you expect malware code.
+No extra hardening security features are in place for this feature, since Telegram already has Kick and Ban, disable if you expect malware code.

 ## Run